Reg Williams (footballer)

-Reginald Frederick "Reg" Williams (28 January 1922 – 6 October 2011) was an English professional footballer who played as a wing half.
+Reginald Frederick Williams (28 January 1922 – 6 October 2011) was an English professional footballer who played as a wing half.

 Club career

 Williams was named as Chelsea's oldest surviving player in February 2011.

 Personal life

 Williams' father, Reg "Skilly" Sr. was also a footballer, amassing almost 400 appearances for Watford.
-Two of his grandchildren, Danny and Darren Grieves, as well as Darren's son, Jack also went on to play football, with Jack currently playing for Watford.
+Two of his grandchildren, Danny and Darren Grieves, as well as Darren's son, Jack also went on to play football, with Jack who plays for Watford.